skip to content

 • World-leading taught Masters course in the fourth, optional year, leading to a BA with MMath.
 This fourth year is renowned as a a breeding ground for future leaders in mathematical research.
 Cambridge undergraduates in the fourth year are joined by students from other universities in the UK and from all over the world.

 • Excellent career prospects.
 Our graduates are highly sought-after by employers in all sectors, and go on to a wide variety of rewarding careers, including many in academic research.
-Their career paths range from IT, finance and banking, insurance, to teaching, weather forecasting, cryptography, medical applications, telecommunications, avionics, and many other fields.
+Their career paths range from data science, finance and banking, insurance, IT, to teaching, weather forecasting, cryptography, medical applications, telecommunications, avionics, and many other fields.

 Structure of our course